- Elements of the Channel API

 "from" parameter in the HTTP

 used to create the channel whose presence has changed.

 # In the handler for _ah/channel/connected/ client_id = self.request.get('from')

 Treat the token returned by

-By default, tokens expire in two hours.
-If a
+By default, tokens expire in two hours, unless you

 client remains connected to a channel for longer than the token duration, the

 onclose() callbacks are called.
 At this point, the